ivybarley/OpenEduAnalytics/packages/package_catalog/Learning_Analytics/README.md

 ## Problem Statement and Package Impact
 With varied modes of learning, learning platforms and learner needs, educators have challenges determining how students engage and learn in a class or course in-person, remotely and in hybrid settings.
 Due to this, they are not able to efficiently consolidate student learning activities and progress and may overlook the impact of mental health on student engagement and academic performance.

-This package can provide professor or school leader with insights on learners' engagement, academic performance, and well-being at a class or course level.
-It brings together signals on how students learn and complete a course to help educators improve overall class participation.
+This package brings together signals on how students learn and complete a course to help educators improve overall class participation.
 Educators can identify which courses, classes and students have lower or higher levels of engagement and the trends over time.

+Data from student digital engagement apps like Microsoft Education Insights and Microsoft Graph can be combined with other data sources for different Learning Analytics use cases.

 With this package, educators can:
 * visualize student engagement before, during, and after class